K&C Digital Inclusion Partnership

 Help to get online

-Find all the ways you can get help getting online in our Digital Inclusion Handbook or by checking our digital support drop-In support map:
+Find how you can get help getting online in our Get Online in K&C Handbook or by checking our digital support drop-in support map: